 - If the meat is already cooked it is very important to add the meat last and only allow it to simmer until heated through.
 Since it is already cooked it will dry out quickly if left to simmer too long.

-- Freezer: Store in quart sized freezer safe soup containers for up to 3 months.
+- Freezer: Store in quart-sized freezer-safe soup containers for up to 3 months.

 - Leftovers: Add in up to 1 additional quart of chicken broth when storing leftovers as the noodles tend to suck up much of the broth.
 Store leftovers in an airtight container for up to 3 days in the refrigerator.

-- Reheat: Reheat in the microwave or on the stove top until heated through.
+- Reheat: Reheat in the microwave or on the stovetop until heated through.

-- Paleo: Swap noodles for potatoes and omit Greek yogurt for a paleo version that is dairy free.
+- Paleo: Swap noodles for potatoes and omit Greek yogurt for a paleo version that is dairy-free.

 Leave a Reply